robinmatheson/GreatReads-CUI/README.md

 ### Future plans
 - refactor implementation of the HashMap and hashcode generation to allow two books with the same title to be on the bookshelf
+- throw an exception when the inputted rating of a book is not an int

 ### How to use
 1. Clone this repo